pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 - skip videos already in the correct format (`.mp4`)
 - convert videos to `.mp4` format

-The converted videos will be made available to the next pipeline in the DAG via the `video_mp4_converter` repo by declaring in the user code to save the converted images to `/pfs/out/`.
-This is the standard location you should use to store your output data so that it can be accessed by the next pipeline in the DAG.
+The converted videos will be made available to the next pipeline in the DAG via the `video_mp4_converter` repo by declaring in the user code to save all converted images to `/pfs/out/`.
+This is the standard location for storing output data so that it can be accessed by the next pipeline in the DAG.

-1. Open your terminal.
+1. Open your IDE terminal.
 2. Create a new folder for your project called `video-to-frametrace`.
 3. Copy and paste the following [pipeline spec](/{{%release%}}/build-dags/pipeline-spec/) into the terminal to create the file.